samyuktajayaram-stack/Technology-Design-Foundations/README.md

 # Week 8 - Fabrication
 _Thursday, 10/23/2025 - Thursday, 10/30/2025_

 This week involved LOTS of prototyping and several rounds of trial, error and iteration.
 We made 7 prototypes this week just to get the tolerances for the magnet and the ball precise.
 With each one we learnt soemthing new.
 In the second iteration, we laser cut a form with a kerf cut at the top so we could curve it in place.
 The conveyor belt was made using a rubber tire, that was taped together in place.
 Unforntuanteluy this prototype was too close to the edge of the outer casing, which meant the magnets couldn't go over the curve of the form.
-Additionally, the rubber belt was too taut and there was not enough slack for the spindles to move freely.
+Additionally, the rubber belt was curved and hence too taut and there was not enough slack for the spindles to move freely.

 <img width="632" height="844" alt="Screenshot 2025-11-01 at 12 12 44 PM" src="https://github.com/user-attachments/assets/b39b4f07-6bce-461c-a4fc-078a42bdd274" />